zedlopez/ifm/Writing with Inform.md

 >
 >     "You flip the coin. [one of]Heads[or]Tails[purely at random]!"
 >
-> Here there are just two alternatives, and the strategy is "purely at random".
-Exactly half of the time the text will be printed as "You flip the coin.
-Heads!"; and the other half, "You flip the coin.
-Tails!".
+> Here there are just two alternatives, and the choice made is random.
+Exactly half of the time the text will be printed as ``You flip the coin.
+Heads!``; and the other half, ``You flip the coin.
+Tails!``.
+But as with tossing coins, nothing's to stop the same outcome coming up time after time just by luck.

 > phrase: {phs_or} say "[or]"
 >
-> This text substitution produces no text, and can be used only in a "[one of]..." construction.
+> This text substitution produces no text, and can be used only in a `"[one of]..."` construction.
 It divides alternative wordings.
 Example:
 >
 >     "You flip the coin. [one of]Heads[or]Tails[purely at random]!"